src-d/blog/content/post/ml_talks_moscow.md

 ---
 author: waren
 date: 2017-06-07
-title: "About our tech talks in Moscow"
+title: "source{d} tech talks, Moscow 2017"
 image: /post/ml_talks_moscow/back_audience.jpg
-description: "On June, 3-2017, we dedicated our regular [source{d} tech talks](http://talks.sourced.tech/) to Machine Learning and we chose to host the event in Moscow.
-For this conference, we invited speakers from Russia and abroad and gathered about 80 neural network aficionados in an former industrial area of the city.
+description: "On June, 3-2017, source{d} dedicated his regular [source{d} tech talks](http://talks.sourced.tech/) to Machine Learning and we chose to host the event in Moscow, Russia.
+For this conference, we invited speakers from Russia and abroad and gathered about 80 neural network aficionados in a former industrial area of the city.
 Let's make now a brief follow-up of this day."
 categories: ["technical"]
 ---